![]() 5I8A5247Décrivez votre image. |

 Orchids of France

-These orchids are present in France and of course for the vast majority in other European countries.
+These orchids are present in France and for the vast majority in other European countries.

 There are no species of orchids endemic to France, but there are sometimes regional varieties that can be elevated to the rank of subspecies ( Ophrys aymoninii for example).